xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/manual-upgrade-for-xlr-10.md

    pvc-dad9e7c3-ae1b-4b28-b595-4f4b281a0bf2   5Gi        RWO            Retain           Bound    default/dai-xlr-digitalai-release   aws-efs-provisioner            3m40s
   ```

-* Start the following pod for accessing the newly created PV [pod-dai-xlr-digitalai-release.yaml] and copy the data.
+### vi.
+Start the following pod for accessing the newly created PVC [dai-xlr-digitalai-release] and copy the data.

-  * Update the pod yaml with exact volumes which we mounted in previous installation.
+  * Update the pod [pod-dai-xlr-digitalai-release.yaml] yaml with exact volumes which we mounted in previous installation.

   ```shell
       apiVersion: v1